-Setting up the Drawing Size
+Setting Up the Drawing Size for Printing to Paper

 If the geometry is larger than a standard piece of paper, or so small that it would be impossible to use it at full scale, set the Drawing Size.
 In many cases, it may be desirable to use a standard drawing scale (such as 1/4 inch = 1 foot) for the drafting project.